 For the years ended December 31, 2022, 2021 and 2020 we recorded \$105.7 million, \$25.8 million and \$53.2 million of revenue from the transfer of intellectual property and other, respectively.
-For the year ended December 31, 2022, revenue from transfer of intellectual property and other principally reflects \$85.0 million regulatory milestone payments from Pfizer based on the commencement of sales from NGENLA (Somatrogon) in Europe and Japan, as well as royalty payments and gross profit share for both NGENLA (Somatrogon) and Pfizer's Genotropin®, \$3.0 million related to a sales milestone pursuant to the VFMCRP Agreement, and \$2.5 million from Nicoya tied to the first anniversary of the effective date of the agreement.
+For the year ended December 31, 2022, revenue from transfer of intellectual property and other principally reflects \$85.0 million regulatory milestone payments from Pfizer based on the commencement of sales from NGENLA (Somatrogon) in Europe and Japan, as well as royalty payments and gross profit share for both NGENLA (Somatrogon) and Pfizer's Genotropin®, \$3.0 million related to a sales milestone pursuant to the VFMCRP Agreement, and \$2.5 million from Nicoya fied to the first anniversary of the effective date of the agreement.
 For the years ended December 31, 2022, and December 31, 2021, revenue from transfer of intellectual property and other principally reflects \$9.3 million and \$10.8 million, respectively, of revenue related to the Pfizer Transaction.
 Furthermore, For the year ended December 31, 2021, revenue from transfer of intellectual property and other principally includes \$1.0 million related to the LeaderMed joint venture (as defined below), \$4.9 million related to the CAMP4 Agreement (as defined below) and a \$5.0 million non-refundable upfront payment received under the Nicoya Agreement (as defined below).
-Such the year ended December 31, 2020, revenue from transfer of intellectual property and other principally reflects \$28.7 million of revenue related to the Pfizer Transaction (as defined below).
-Such as defined below, Such as 5.0 million not-refundable upfront payment received under the Nicoya Agreement (as defined below).
-Such as defined below, Such as defined below, Such as 5.0 million not-refundable upfront payment received under the Nicoya Agreement (as defined below).
-Note 16), \$16.2 million of grants received by BioReference under the Coronavirus Aid, Relief, and Economic Security (CARES) Act and a \$3 million milestone payment triggered by the first marketing approval of Rayaldee in Europe.
+For the year ended December 31, 2020, revenue from transfer of intellectual property and other principally reflects \$28.7 million of revenue related to the Pfizer Transaction (as defined in Note 16), \$16.2 million of grants received by BioReference under the Coronavirus Aid, Relief, and Economic Security (CARES) Act and a \$3 million milestone payment triggered by the first marketing approval of Rayaldee in Europe.